avivharuzi/eslint-config-vamp/README.md

 Currently, there is 2 configurations:

-1. `base` - the default one that includes ESLint rules only
+1. `javascript` - the default one that includes ESLint rules only
 2. `typescript` - includes typescript/eslint rules only

 ## 🛠️ Installation